ufechner7/Tethers.jl/docs/src/python.md

 ```
 Python: 'PythonCall jl is very useful'
 ```
-And finally convert this Python object to a Julia string:
+And finally, convert this Python object to a Julia string:
 ```julia
 pyconvert(String, sentence)  # convert the Python string to a Julia string
 ```